acrylic-origami/HHReactor/README.md

-# HHRx
+# HHReactor

-HHRx implements Reactive extensions in **pure strict Hack**, using solely `Awaitable` and wait handles to orchestrate concurrent streams and manage the lifetime of the application.

-(Jan 19, 2017) Development has been intently focussed on the most non-trivial operators, notably `merge` and backpressure operators like `buffer` and `until`, because the needs of their implementations speak the loudest to the implementation of the core.
-HHRx does not yet conform to [the Observable Contract](http://reactivex.io/documentation/contract.html), most glaringly as proper error handling is not yet implemented.
-It is a straightforward fix, but yields precedence to stability of streams.
+HHReactor implements ReactiveX operators in **pure strict Hack**, using solely `Awaitable`, `AsyncIterator` and wait handles to orchestrate its asynchronous producers.
+This project has [a complementary `Observable` library in true ReactiveX style](https://github.com/acrylic-origami/HHRx) called HHRx.
+That library, however, will come to rely on this one, as they are functionally equivalent but this, well, _actually_ cooperates with Hack's built-in cooperative multitasking features, notably `await`, `break` and `try`-`catch`.

 ## Usage